-Eastern bluebirds are rarely solitary and will travel in pairs, small family groups or small flocks that grow larger in winter as groups band together near food sources.
+Eastern bluebirds are rarely solitary and will travel in pairs, small family groups, or small flocks that grow larger in winter as groups band together near food sources.
 The birds often perch in low trees or shrubs while scanning for insects with their keen eyesight, or they can be found foraging on the ground for insects and seeds.
-They often sally from the same perch, returning repeatedly as they catch each new morsel.
+They often sally from the same perch, returning again and again as they catch each new morsel.

 There are several easy ways backyard birders can attract bluebirds.
-Eastern bluebirds readily nest in appropriate bird houses and nesting boxes, often placed in open areas.
-Nesting boxes should be left up year-round for roosting birds, as bluebirds will readily use them in winter for shelter during storms or bitter cold.
+Eastern bluebirds readily nest in birdhouses and nesting boxes, often placed in open areas.
+Nesting boxes should be left up year-round for roosting birds, as bluebirds will readily use them in the winter for shelter during storms or bitter cold.
 Backyard birders can also attract these colorful birds by offering mealworms and suet in ground or platform feeders.
-A bird-friendly landscape with berry-producing shrubs will also help attract eastern bluebirds.
+A bird-friendly landscape with berry-producing shrubs will also help attract eastern bluebirds, particularly in fall and winter.
 Broad, shallow bird baths are also ideal for providing water to a flock of thirsty bluebirds.